grislyeye/three-meet/pages/backgrounds/magic.md

 #### Whistler's Knack

 You are [proficient](pages/rules/proficiency.md) in curious tune only you can whistle.
 Pick one [skill](pages/characters/skills.md), or [tool](pages/equipment/tools.md).
-You can whistle your tune instead of using this skill or tool.
+Instead of using this skill or tool, you can whistle your tune instead to get the same effect.

 </section>